IAmBaconator/encyclopedia-botanica/README.md

 # encyclopedia-botanica
-A library of trees, plants, flowers, and other residences of my backyard.
+A library of trees, plants, flowers, and other residences in my yard.

 # EncyclopediaBotanica